Posts

 Image

 We live in a world obsessed with perfect beauty—flawless skin, toned muscles, impeccable shapes.
 Entire industries thrive on this hunger for perfection.
-Scars and marks are frowned upon, often dismissed as blemishes, as ugliness to be hidden.
-And so, we run to surgeries, conceal with heavy makeup, or hide behind masks, desperate to erase the evidence of imperfection.
+Scars and marks are frowned upon, often perceived as ugliness to be hidden.
+And so, we run to surgeries, conceal with heavy makeup, or hide behind masks, desperate to erase these evidences of imperfection.
 But what if we chose to see our scars differently?
 Not as stains to be covered, but as symbols to be embraced.
-Not as signs of weakness, but as markers of wisdom.
+Why?
+Because they are markers of wisdom gained.
 Evidences of the unique stories marked into our beings that make us who we are.
 I don’t know about you, but I’ve come to a sobering realization: because of the fickleness of human nature, most wisdom must be branded into us if it is to stay with us.
-Without pain and without scars, much of life’s wisdom slips away.
+Unfortunately, without pain and without scars, much of life’s wisdom slips away.
 But when etched into our bodies or our souls, it endures.
 It remains with us into old age, shaping who we are.
 Think about it.
 Almost every...

 Flash 24: And their Eyes were Opened.